-The Baltimore Innovation Team was started in City Hall by Mayor Catherine E. Pugh in August 2017.
+The Baltimore Innovation Team was started in City Hall in August 2017 and currently serves in the administration of Mayor Bernard C. “Jack” Young.
 Our team is funded by a multi-year grant from Bloomberg Philanthropies as part of their Innovation Teams Grant Program, and our team members have diverse professional backgrounds with subject matter expertise in a number of fields including city planning, design, data science, engineering, public health and public policy.
 One thing we have in common is our commitment to making Baltimore City government work efficiently and effectively for its residents.

 Dan's photo was taken at the Washington Monument in Mt.
 Vernon, his Baltimore neighborhood.
 This is one of the more beautiful public spaces in Baltimore which, Dan says, "always makes me smile as I walk past each morning.”
 One of these days, Dan will get around to climbing the 227 steps to the top of the monument!

 Dan was previously Senior Advisor at the Tony Blair Institute for Global Change (TBI) where he directed the organization’s thought leadership – developing and sharing learning from TBI’s experience advising Presidents and governments in Africa with the international development community.
 From November 2014 to March 2015, Dan was an advisor to the head of the task force that managed Liberia’s response to Ebola in Monrovia, Liberia’s capital.